-These are the two purposes of the EU Directive regulating this issue (1999/70/EC).
-The Directive is based on a Framework Agreement on fixed-term work between Europe’s trade unions and employers.
-Framework agreements are an important part of the EU social dialogue.
+These are the two main aims of the EU Directive regulating this issue (1999/70/EC).
+It is based on a Framework Agreement between Europe’s trade unions and employers.
+Such framework agreements are an important part of the EU social dialogue.

-The agreement forbids employers to treat fixed-term workers less favourably than permanent workers, unless different treatment can be justified on objective grounds.
-In order to prevent abuse of successive fixed-term contracts, EU Member States, after consultation with the social partners, must specify one or more of the following criteria:
+The directive and the agreement on fixed-term work forbid employers to treat fixed-term workers less favourably than permanent workers, unless different treatment can be justified on objective grounds.
+To prevent abuse of successive fixed-term contracts, EU Member States, after consultation with the social partners, must put in place one or more of the following limits:

-Member States are to lay down penalties for infringements.
-But special clauses limit the potential administrative burdens on small and medium-scale enterprises.
+Member States must also lay down penalties for infringements.
+Special clauses limit the potential administrative burdens on small and medium enterprises.
 Member States may also decide that the agreement does not apply to initial vocational training and apprenticeships and/or to workers on specific public or publicly-supported training, integration and vocational retraining programmes.

 The agreement applies to fixed-term workers, including seasonal workers, who have an employment contract or relationship as defined in law, collective agreement or practice in each Member State.

-The text of the Fixed-Term Work Directive, the social partner consultation documents and an implementation report are available.
+The text of the Fixed-Term Work Directive, the social partner consultation documents and implementation reports are available below.